 Pictures are still worth a thousand words, but on the internet, pictures have the power to go much farther and faster.

 See how the second post uses a more sympathetic and shareable picture?
 We went with vibrant colors, a clear illustration of the impending problem, and cute polar cubs with their mommy.
 And voilà!
 It became much more attention-grabbing.

-When in doubt, you can reuse a photo that you’ve seen work before on your own Facebook page or elsewhere.
-Remember, the more engagement, the more potential action takers.
+When in doubt, you can reuse a photo that you’ve seen work before on your own Facebook Page or elsewhere.
+Remember, the more engagement, the more potential Action takers.

 Tip #3: Leverage link posts

 There's a growing debate about whether link posts are better than photo posts, but link posts generally still do a better job at driving action.
-Users seem to prefer this format because when they click on the image of a link post, it takes them to the social action page.

 For this reason, Facebook chooses to prioritize link posts because they've seen that such posts receive twice as many clicks.